Installomator/Installomator/MDM/README.md

 # Scripts for use with MDM

-These example scripts are meant for use with MDM to run Installomator and process installs.
+These example scripts are meant for use with MDM to run __Installomator__ and process installs.
 Examples are also included which use swiftDialog to provide user feedback and dockutil to add app icons to the dock.

 There are basically two ways to use Installomator with MDM.
-The "Jamf way" is where, through the MDM admin interface, your upload the Installomator script to a policy, and you provide additional parameters in the policy configuration like which app to install.
-The other way to use Installomator is by having the MDM install Installomator locally on the computer, just once, and then on subsequent runs the MDM runs a script which calls Installomator and provides the parameters.
+The _“Jamf way”_ is where, through the MDM admin interface, your upload the Installomator script to a policy, and you provide additional parameters in the policy configuration like which app to install.
+The _“other way”_ to use Installomator is by having the MDM install Installomator locally on the computer, just once, and then on subsequent runs the MDM runs a script which calls Installomator and provides the parameters.

-Examples of MDM which use the "other way" are Mosyle Manager/Mosyle Business, Addigy, and Microsoft Endpoint  Manager (Intune).
+Examples of MDMs which use the “other way” are Mosyle Manager/Mosyle Business, Addigy, and Microsoft Endpoint Manager (Intune).

 The scripts utilizing __swiftDialog__  require version 10 of __Installomator__.
 If Installomator version 9 is installed, it will set `NOTIFY=all` and use the traditional __Installomator__ notifications for showing progress, where as on version 10 it will be `NOTIFY=silent` as __swiftDialog__ is used instead.